Consonance/consonance/container-admin/README.md

     consonance run  --flavour m1.xlarge --image-descriptor Dockstore.cwl --run-descriptor sample_configs.json

-The following command creates a parameter file for a tool on Dockstore.org and then runs it:
+The following command creates a parameter file for a tool on Dockstore.org and then runs it on a m1.large:

     dockstore tool convert entry2json --entry quay.io/briandoconnor/dockstore-tool-md5sum:1.0.3 > Dockstore.json
     vim Dockstore.json # to fill in your file paths or an example follows